wanforge/quotes/README.md

 - 📜 There is nothing permanent except change.
 - 📝 The greatest minds are capable of the greatest vices as well as of the greatest virtues.
 - 📝 The problem with Google is you have 360 degrees of omnidirectional information on a linear basis, but the algorithms for irony and ambiguity are not there.
 And those are the algorithms of wisdom.
+- 📱 The wisdom of the wise, and the experience of ages, may be preserved by quotation.
 - 🔔 This is the whole point of technology.
 It creates an appetite for immortality on the one hand.
 It threatens universal extinction on the other.
 Technology is lust removed from nature.
 - 🔔 Those that know, do.
 Those that understand, teach.
 - 🔖 The only way to tell the truth is to speak with kindness.
 Only the words of a loving man can be heard.